• Home

 Telescope Suggestions

 After even an extensive review of the different types of telescopes, it can still be difficult to find one to purchase.
 Therefore, here are a few suggestions.
 For the beginner, tabletop or classic Dobsonians are a good choice.
-Although, you might consider one of the entry level smart telescopes such as the Seestar or Dwarf 3.
+Although, you might consider one of the entry level smart telescopes such as those from ZWO (Seestar) or Dwarf Labs.

-Warning: Before buying anything from Orion or Meade – They seem to have gone out of business.
+Warning: Before buying anything from Orion or Meade – They have gone out of business.

 Please note that FAS does not recommend or endorse specific telescopes or companies.